Gogglebox star Andrew Michael dies aged 61

 Michael, from Brighton, was the son of immigrant parents who came to the UK from Cyprus in 1951.

+The family were among the original participants when the programme launched eight years ago.

-In 2015, he stood as the Ukip candidate for Hastings and Rye at the general election.
+They disappeared from the series when Michael stood as the Ukip candidate for Hastings and Rye at the 2015 general election.

-The family disappeared from the series while the election campaign took place, but returned when he was defeated.
+He wasn't allowed to appear on Gogglebox at the same time and said his family were unhappy with his choice to put politics first.

+He said in a BBC interview at the time: "We had a number of family meetings and the children essentially interviewed me.
+They said, 'Dad, how much do you really want to do this?
+How much do you really want to be a Ukip MP?'"

 Michael died in the same week as his Gogglebox co-star Mary Cook, who was 92.